Hackers News Hackers News

 March 24, 2026 3 Min Read

-CVE-2026-22765 (CVSS 8.8): A missing authorization flaw allows a low-privileged remote attacker to escalate privileges to full administrator level.
+• CVE-2026-22765 (CVSS 8.8): This flaw involves missing authorization, allowing a remote attacker with low privileges to escalate their access to full administrative control.

-CVE-2026-22766 (CVSS 7.2): An unrestricted file upload vulnerability enables a high-privileged remote attacker to execute arbitrary code on the underlying system.
+• CVE-2026-22766 (CVSS 7.2): An unrestricted file upload vulnerability that permits a high-privileged remote attacker to execute arbitrary code on the underlying system.

-Dell addressed these security flaws with the release of WMS version 5.5 on February 23, 2026.
-The vulnerabilities specifically impact the on-premises deployments of both the free Standard and paid Pro editions.
+Dell has since released WMS version 5.5 on February 23, 2026, to patch these security issues.
+The vulnerabilities specifically affect on-premises installations of both the free Standard and the paid Pro editions of Dell WMS.

 The Exploitation Chain